 But soon real estate deals would require the graveyard to have firmer boundaries.

-The present-day Xaverian High School lot, from 71st Street to Mackay Place, Shore Road to Narrows Avenue, had gone largely undeveloped in the years after the DAR’s reclamation of the cemetery, home to just a few houses, mostly on Shore Road (including that of Victoria Muspratt, who was murdered there in 1934).
+The present-day Xaverian High School lot, from 71st Street to Mackay Place, Shore Road to Narrows Avenue, had gone largely undeveloped in the years after the DAR’s reclamation of the cemetery, home to just a few houses, on Shore Road (including that of Victoria Muspratt, who was murdered there in 1934) and a few along 71st Street, near the corner of Narrows Avenue.
 In the 1930s, the city was looking for a large piece of real estate on which to build a new high school, to complement the Bay Ridge High School on Senator and Fourth (now Telecommunications), and the lot was one under consideration, along with another on Shore Road at 100th Street; the old Crescent Club site, on Shore Road and 83rd Street; and others.
 One letter writer to the Eagle argued in December 1937 that the “Mackay Place site” was ideal. “[It] offers accessibility, because of its central location and its transportation facilities,” he or she wrote.

 It offers ease of acquisition, because there are no legal or physical restrictions [unlike the strict zoning around the Crescent Club site].
 It provides economy of purchase because there are no expensive buildings to be condemned [unlike the 100th Street site, which already had apartment buildings on it] and because the 200,000 square feet it incorporates are ample for school purposes.
 Because of its frontage on the bay and its proximity to Owl’s Head Park, the site offers additional recreation space for students.